ibartomeus/RE_traits/README.md

 # RE_traits
-Code and data to reproduce a paer about response and effect traits.
+Code and data to reproduce a paper about response and effect traits.